Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations

-We postpone the proof of Lemma \ref{helper lemma} and proceed with: \begin{proof}[Proof of Lemma \ref{main lem}] Throughout the proof of this lemma, we use $C$ to denote a generic constant that may change from line to line and depends only on $\lambda$, $\Lambda$, $n$, $\kappa$, and $C_1$.
+We postpone the proof of Lemma \ref{helper lemma} and proceed with: \begin{proof}[Proof of Proposition \ref{main lem}] Throughout the proof of this proposition, we use $C$ to denote a generic constant that may change from line to line and depends only on $\lambda$, $\Lambda$, $n$, $\kappa$, and $C_1$.
+We set

-We will give the proof of part (1) of the lemma; the proof of part (2) is similar.
+and take $\delta\leq \tilde{\delta}$.
+We will give the proof of part (1) of the proposition; the proof of part (2) is similar.
 We first regularize $\tu_\ep$ by taking sup-convolution:

 Next we perturb $\tu_\ep^+$ by a small quadratic: